 If you do not file an issuer profile supplement, you will be in breach of securities law.
-The Securities Commissions can take certain actions against issuers not complying with the law, including placing the issuer on a public default list.
+The securities regulatory authorities can take certain actions against issuers not complying with the law, including placing the issuer on a public default list.

 Also, by not filing your issuer profile supplement, your insiders will not be able to file their reports on SEDI.
 You will cause unnecessary inconvenience to them.
 Your insiders will have to file paper reports relying on the temporary hardship exemption.
 After you do complete your issuer profile supplement, your insiders will have to file again on SEDI every report already filed in paper when they relied on the temporary hardship exemption.

 3.2.4 How do I designate the issuer's outstanding securities?
+[Revised August 19, 2005]